-If you have questions that are not addressed here, email them to MDA.AGRIGrants@state.mn.us with “AGRI Biofuels Infrastructure Grant” in the subject line.
+If you have questions that are not addressed here or in the request for proposals (RFP), email them to MDA.AGRIGrants@state.mn.us with “AGRI Biofuels Infrastructure Grant” in the subject line.
 We will post all questions and answers on this page.

 Project eligibility